Injuries cannot stop following Bangladesh fast bowler Taskin Ahmed.

 The injury now puts a massive doubt over Taskin's availability for the upcoming series against the visiting Windies.

-Taskin had shown an improved fitness and bowled with pace and fire in the recently concluded BCB President's Cup and was likely to be part of the first XI for the three-match ODI series which starts from January 20.
+Taskin had showed an improved fitness and bowled with pace and fire in the recently concluded BCB President's Cup and was likely to be part of the first XI for the three-match ODI series which starts from January 20.